Sadda Haq (TV series): Season 1

 Randhir is very distracted and not using his full intelligence towards the dream team.
 Vardhan asks Sanyukta to befriend him in order to bring back his attention to where it belongs and to help him overcome his inner problems.
 Sanyukta is very scekptical about it at first but then agrees.
 She prepares a scarp book highlighting hers and Randhir's journey so far.
 Randhir loves the gift and agrees to become her friend.
-Sanyukta continues to hide the fact that her engagement has not cancelled from Randhir.
-The dream team starts its serious preparation for the race while Sanyukta and Randhir start developing a deep friendship.
-Sanyukta feels guilty for hiding the truth about her engagement from Randhir but thinks this is best for the team and continues her lie.
-Soon the even Sanyukta develops feelings for him.
-Randhir tries to propose to her on many occasions but fails each time due to interruptions.
-Finally on the day of the race Sanyukta manages to qualify the team for the International competition but also sustains severe burns as the car catches fire.
-Randhir rescues her and takes care of her.
-She realizes that she is in love with him.
-Sanyukta is set to leave the college once and for all and tell Randhir the truth.
-But Vidushi with an intention to trouble Sanyukta puts up her Engagement invitation on the notice board.
-Randhir sees the invitation and gets livid.
-He sarcastically thanks Sanyukta for teaching him so much in life and tells her that he will never forget or forgive her for this betrayal.
-Heartbroken Sanyukta leaves for her home and hopes Randhir will forgive her someday.

 Season 2

 Sanyukta visits Parth in a hospital everyday for the past two years.
 She put her dream of working as a mechanical engineer aside after the international tech fest incident.
 She works in an IT company along with colleague and IT Engineer Aryan known to all by his desk extension number "235".
 Aryan falls in love with sanyukta.Her dad regrets for not supporting her dreams.
 Parth recovers from coma.
 YoYo opened an auto parts store.
 Sanyukta's brother and Vidushi are married and they return from Dubai.
 Sanyukta finally joins ISRC but becomes an intern of the project "Mission Mars 2020" led by Nirmaan, the director of ISRC.
 Joy, Kritika, Arjun and Sanaya are her colleagues.
 Meanwhile, Randhir enters ISRC for his friend Sanaya but becomes a member of the project.
 Randhir meets Sanyukta.

 Mars Rover is being built up, the first step towards the mission.
 Randhir is the mechanical designer, Arjun looks after the suspension mechanics, Kritika is the coder, the logo designing comes under Joy's department and Botanist Sanaya looks after the soil level comparisons.
 Aryan finally becomes a member of the project and is the special consultant.
-Vidushi visits Sanyukta at ISRC and open up about Sanyukta's relationship with Randhir infront of her colleagues.
+Vidushi visits Sanyukta at ISRC and open up about Sanyukta's relationship with Randhir in front of her colleagues.